dmolin/davidemolin_backbone/README.md

 My Personal Homepage as a SPA (Single Page Application)
 ========================================================

-Albeith at the moment this is a simple page, I opted for implementing it as a full featured Single Page App. with Backbone, to make room for growing it into a more complex application.
+Albeit at the moment this is a simple page, I opted for implementing it as a full featured Single Page App. with Backbone, to make room for growing it into a more complex application.

-I also took it as a chance to tackle a new challenge in finding a better way to structure a Backbone application in order to make it easier to scale.
+I also took it as a chance to tackle a new challenge in finding a better way to structure a Backbone application, in order to make it easier to scale.

 The page offers a responsive experience (along with touch interactions for the carousels):